Pancreatic Cancer Action is a member of several groups committed to campaigning and furthering the case of patients with pancreatic cancer.

 It is important that key stakeholders and policy makers in Government are made aware of the issues surrounding pancreatic cancer.
 From inequalities in funding, care and survival to access to treatments and the lack of public awareness of the disease, we highlight this wherever we can.

-In September 2019, a new study was release revealing that cancer patients in the UK still face worse survival rates than other comparable high-income countries.
+In September 2019, a new study was released revealing that cancer patients in the UK still face worse survival rates than other comparable high-income countries.

-We are calling for specific policy targets for pancreatic cancer.
+We are calling for specific policy targets for pancreatic cancer to tackle this.

 The NHS Long Term Plans sets out a target of 75% of cancers diagnosed in the early stages of the disease (stages one and two).

 For cancers with vague symptoms like pancreatic cancer, this represents a challenge that currently cannot be met.